Joseph Demarco: Malta period

 Demarco returned to Malta as Doctor of Medicine, but also with a keen eye on social affairs.
-It seems that his acquaintance with Illuminist philosophy while in France enhanced his sensitivity towards communal needs and societal acclimatisation.
+It seems that his acquaintance with Enlightenment philosophy while in France enhanced his sensitivity towards communal needs and societal acclimatisation.
 Nevertheless, throughout his long career he never directly involved himself in any political activity, not even when the French Revolution erupted on the European scene.

 His commitment was of a purely medical nature.
 And if every now and then he reached out into philosophical spheres, he always did this in strict relationship to his medical speculations.
 Demarco, in fact, did not seem sympathetic towards any revolutionary beliefs or objectives.
 On the contrary, he was a close collaborator and a personal friend of the Grand Master of the Knights Hospitallers, Manuel Pinto da Fonseca, who immediately, on Demarco's return to Malta, chose him as Principle Medical Officer for the Maltese Islands.
 His loyalty to the Knights Hospitallers went unblemished throughout his entire life.